solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.networking.v1.ratelimit.rate_limit.md

 <a name="ratelimit.networking.mesh.gloo.solo.io.RateLimitClient.AdvancedRateLimit"></a>

 ### RateLimitClient.AdvancedRateLimit
-Use this field if you want to inline the Envoy rate limits for this VirtualHost.
+Use this field if you want to inline the Envoy rate limits.
 Note that this does not configure the rate limit server.
-If you are running Gloo Mesh, you need to specify the server configuration via the appropriate field in the Gloo Mesh `GatewayRateLimit` resource on the gateway.
+If you are running Gloo Mesh, you need to specify the server configuration via the appropriate field in the Gloo Mesh `RateLimitConfig` resource.
 If you are running a custom rate limit server you need to configure it yourself.

 | Field | Type | Label | Description |